QE-Lab/dqcsim-cqasm/README.md

 zero-referenced cQASM qubit indices to convert.

 There is currently no way to attach arbs to gates or to the qubits themselves.
-If you need to do this, you can write an operator and insert it immediatel behind the cQASM frontend.
+If you need to do this, you can write an operator and insert it immediately behind the cQASM frontend.